Board Roster and Bios

 Contact Peggy

-Peggy Walsh Sheryka, MS, PA-C, is serving her fifth term on the AAPA Board of Directors, currently serving as Director/First Vice Speaker of the House of Delegates.
+Peggy Walsh Sheryka, MS, PA-C, DFAAPA is serving her sixth term on the AAPA Board of Directors, currently serving as the Vice President and Speaker of the House.
 In 2011, she served as the Student Director and President of the Student Academy.
 Since then, she has served in various leadership roles in the AAPA, including extensive leadership in the House of Delegates.
 Walsh Sheryka also served in several roles in state chapter leadership; she is a past president of the Colorado Academy of PAs and served on the board for the Texas Academy of PAs.

 PA Walsh Sheryka has roots in education, completing a graduate teaching fellowship prior to entering PA school, and has served as a preceptor for many years.
 She is a current faculty member with the University of Colorado Child Health Associate/Physician Assistant Program (CHA/PA), and is the faculty mentor to the CHA/PA student association, Silver Society.
 PA Walsh Sheryka’s clinical background is in surgical subspecialties, and she continues to practice in plastic and reconstructive surgery with the University of Colorado.